joaomiguelvieira/kNN-STUFF/README.md

 K-Nearest Neighbors STreaming Unit for FPGA (kNN-STUFF) is a scalable RTL implementation of the KNN classifier.
 Since the design is highly reconfigurable, kNN-STUFF can be implemented in FPGAs of all sizes. kNN-STUFF can be configured to achieve optimum parallelism in terms of the number of testing samples being classified at once or fastest classification of a single sample.
 Also, depending on the target device, more accelerators can be instantiated to increase performance.

 This repository contains all the necessary files to rebuilt a project with kNN-STUFF.
-For testing purposes, please refer to the [KNNSim repository](https://github.com/joaomiguelvieira/KNNSim), which includes a tuned version of the KNN classifier suited to achieve maximum performance in general purpose processors.
+For testing purposes, please refer to the [KNNSim repository](https://github.com/joaomiguelvieira/KNNSim), which includes an optimized version of the KNN classifier suited to achieve maximum performance in general purpose processors.

 - [Content of this repository](#content-of-this-repository)
 - [Pre-requisites](#pre-requisites)